jumpnow/jumpnowtek-site/_posts/2014-02-25-Overo-Systems-with-Yocto.md

 #### copy_boot.sh

-This script copies the bootloader (MLO, u-boot) to the boot partition of the SD card.
+This script copies the bootloader (MLO, u-boot) and a u-boot script `uEnv.txt` to the boot partition of the SD card.

+A `uEnv.txt` is required until I upgrade u-boot.
+The reason is I'm using an *ext4* filesystem since *ext3* was deprecated in the newest kernels.
+But the default u-boot environment thinks the rootfs will be *ext3*.

+There is a default `uEnv.txt` provided (assumes an Overo Storm and a Tobi expansion board)

+    meta-overo/scripts/uEnv.txt

+It's a simple text file.
+Modify it to suit your COM, board, configuration, etc...

-This script needs to know the `TMPDIR` to find the binaries.
+This `copy_boot.sh` script needs to know the `TMPDIR` to find the binaries.
 It looks for an environment variable called `OETMP`.

 For instance, if I had this in the `local.conf`